 What is clear is that significant risks and opportunities are beginning to emerge from the chaos surrounding the pandemic.
-Helping large employers understand and adapt to these developments was the primary goal of an expert panel discussion hosted May 6 by the Pacific Business Group on Health.
+Helping large employers understand and adapt to these developments was the primary goal of an expert panel discussion hosted May 6 by the Purchaser Business Group on Health.

 Participants included Michael Chernew, director of the Healthcare Markets and Regulations Lab at Harvard Medical School; John Bertko, chief actuary and director of research for Covered California; and Jane Jensen, senior director of the health and benefits consulting practice with Willis Towers Watson.

-Utilization off a cliff
+Utilization off a Cliff

 The extent to which demand for traditional health care services would be affected by COVID-19 wasn’t immediately clear as hospitals ramped up for worst-case scenarios and a surge in COVID-19 patients in early March.
 But with most elective surgeries cancelled and patients fearful of contracting the virus in any care setting, the utilization drop was immediate and severe for both hospitals and physician offices.